compbiozurich/UZH-BIO392/course-results/2020/AlexanderHeer/FileFormats.md

  * Allows orientaton to be considered when interpreting paired-end mapping or RNA-seq data
 * Mitigates the need to interact with local or public instances of the UCSC Genome Browser or Galaxy
  * Avoinding a major bottleneck when working with large genomics datasets
-* Speed and functionallity allow greater flexibility in defining and refinig genomic comparisons
+* Speed and functionallity allow greater flexibility in defining and refinig genomic comparisons access to the same data and tools is not enough: the need for data standards
+Izaskun
  * Allows for diverse and complex comparisons between ever-larger genomic datasets

-## BED
+#### BED

 * Browser Extensible Data
 * provides flexible way to define data lines that are displayed in an annotation track